 Drugstore foundation is tricky territory, but this foundation by L'Oréal is a rare standout.
 Makeup artists Nikkia Joy and Zachary Edward Hill agree that it blends beautifully and makes good on its promise of keeping the skin matte (but not cakey) for a full workday or night out.

 Stiles introduced us to this adorably packaged mattifying primer, which she says is a staple product in her kit, especially for summer.
 The formula works to blur and plump skin without creating a thick layer of silicone on the surface.
-It's a product that even primer-phobes stand behind, and you can pick it up at your local CVS.
+It's a product that even primer-phobes stand behind.

-Most makeup artists have drugstore wipes in their kits, but these are the only ones they're truly passionate about.
+You'll find drugstore wipes in just about every makeup artists' kits, but these are the only ones they're truly passionate about.
 "I love these!" says Spyksma.
 "They smell delish, feel super gentle on your skin, and remove all your face makeup without leaving your skin feeling stripped or dry.
-Your skin feels soft and clean after using."
+Your skin feels soft and clean after using it."

 Though it's a little pricy for a drugstore product, this sunscreen is beloved by makeup artists, beauty editors, and consumers.
 It's lightweight and works nicely under makeup.
 "This is my go-to sunscreen and I use it personally every day," says Morris.
 "You won't get breakouts with this one."
 In fact, the SPF 60 version of this sunscreen earned a perfect score from consumer reports.